 - 1. Urges Parties to ensure that all fishing and trade of sharks and rays are ecologically sustainable, and that a lack of scientific data does not preclude conservation or fisheries management action towards this objective; - 2.
-Urges Parties to enact, where not already in place, legislation or regulations requiring sharks to be landed with all fins naturally attached, in line with applicable UN General Assembly Resolutions and IUCN advice; - 3.
+Urges Parties to enact, where not already in place, legislation or regulations requiring sharks to be landed with all fins naturally attached, or other such measures in line with applicable UN General Assembly Resolutions and IUCN advice; - 3.
 Urges Parties to develop and implement National Plans of Action for Sharks (NPOA SHARKS) that are defined to apply to all Chondrichthyan fish species to manage sharks within a State's jurisdictional waters and for the regulation of the activities of State's fleets fishing on the High Seas, in accordance with FAO's International Plan of Action for Sharks IPOA-Sharks; - 4.
 Urges Parties to develop and implement strategies that ensure that sharks and rays are fished and traded in accordance with existing conservation and management measures and applicable regulations, including those mandated or directed by CITES and Regional Fisheries Management Organizations (RFMOs); - 5.
 Requests Parties to identify the needs of training and capacity development in research, data collection and monitoring, and to facilitate initiatives to enhance institutional capacities and competencies in shark and ray identification, management and conservation techniques; - 6.
 Requests Parties to improve their biological and ecological knowledge of migratory shark and ray populations relevant to effective conservation measures through research, monitoring and information exchange and promote population assessments and research in cooperation with relevant fisheries organizations and competent scientific bodies; - 7.
-Encourages Parties to prioritize programmes to monitor and document directed shark and ray fisheries and those fisheries where sharks and rays are a significant by-catch, which may include vessel monitoring systems, inspections and on-board observer or monitoring programmes;
+Encourages Parties to prioritize programmes to monitor and document directed shark and ray fisheries and those fisheries where sharks and rays are a significant by-catch, which may include vessel monitoring systems, inspections and on-board observer or monitoring programmes; - 8.
+Encourages Parties to establish conservation targets for migratory sharks and rays, and indicators to assess progress towards reaching these targets;

-- 8. Encourages Parties to establish conservation targets for migratory sharks and rays, and indicators to assess progress towards reaching these targets; - 9.
-Requests Parties to identify and conserve critical habitats, including nursery and spawning grounds, migration routes and vulnerable life stages with a view to developing effective conservation and sustainable management measures, based on the best available scientific knowledge and the precautionary principle; - 10.
-Calls upon Parties to prohibit all fishing in migration corridors and other habitats deemed critical to the recovery and sustainability of shark and ray populations, including those that straddle jurisdictional boundaries; - 11.
-Invites Parties and Range States to sign the Sharks MOU and engage in conservation and research measures in order to prevent the unsustainable use of sharks and rays; and - 12.
-Instructs the Secretariat to continue to liaise with CITES, FAO, RFMOs, civil society and other relevant stakeholders in order to promote coordinated actions for the conservation and sustainable use of sharks and rays.
+- 9. Requests Parties to identify and conserve critical habitats, including nursery and spawning grounds, migration routes and vulnerable life stages with a view to developing effective conservation and sustainable management measures, based on the best available scientific knowledge and the precautionary approach; - 10.
+Encourages Parties, RFMOs and other relevant actors to minimize the impact of fishing in migration corridors and other habitats deemed critical to the recovery and sustainability of shark and ray populations, including those that straddle jurisdictional boundaries; - 11.
+Invites Parties and Range States to sign the Sharks MoU and engage in conservation and research measures in order to prevent the unsustainable use of sharks and rays; and - 12.
+Instructs the Secretariat to continue to liaise with CITES, FAO, RFMOs, civil society and other relevant stakeholders in order to promote coordinated actions for the conservation and sustainable use of sharks and rays. - 13.
+Encourages Parties to bring to the attention of FAO, RFMOs and other relevant fisheries organizations the objectives of CMS and the CMS Sharks MoU with regard to the Conservation of Sharks and Rays with the aim to streamline those with their respective management approaches and regulations.